fginter/keras_param_visualizer/README.md

 # keras_param_visualizer

-A little script to help in parameter selection
+A little script to help in parameter selection with Keras.